Keto Beef Stew

 This post may contain affiliate links.
 See my disclosure policy.

-low carb beef stew
+low carb beef stew with carrots and rutabaga.

 • Healthy and nutritious.
 It’s full of fresh vegetables and has no added fats or sugar.

 • Customizable.
 Don’t have carrots or jicama on hand?
-Rutabagas and sweets are other low carb root vegetables that also can be used!
+Rutabagas and sweets are other low-carb root vegetables that can also be used!

-The Ingredients
+Key Ingredients

-• Beef broth– Choose one with no added sugar or salt.
+• Beef broth.
+Choose one with no added sugar or salt.

-• Tomato paste– Just a small amount to give a flavor hit.
+• Tomato paste.
+Just a small amount to give a flavor hit.

-• Bay leaf– Adds an extra layer of flavor and fabulous aroma.
+• Bay leaf.
+Adds an extra layer of flavor and fabulous aroma.

 How to make keto beef stew